An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Introduction

-In order to validate the algorithm the results of some of the aforementioned calculations in papers \cite{Boehl1,Gies1,Greger1} are compared to the results of simulations for the same sets of parameters.

 The paper is divided into 8 sections.
-In section \ref{Sec:LHE} the Heisenberg Euler Lagrangian and its weak-field expansion are introduced.
-The weak-field expansion is then used in section \ref{Sec:Maxwell} to derive a modified set of Maxwell equations that account for light by light scattering.
-In section \ref{Sec:Numerical} the derivation of the simulation algorithm based on the Heisenberg-Euler (HE) equations is derived.
-In section \ref{Sec:Properties} the properties of this algorithm are discussed.
-In section \ref{Sec:Analytical} prominent nonlinear QED vacuum effects are discussed and in section \ref{Sec:Results} they are benchmarked with our simulation.
-Section \ref{Sec:Discussion} contains a summary of our results and their significance.
-Finally in section \ref{Sec:Outlook} an outlook into possible applications of the simulation algorithms is given.
+In section \ref{Sec:LHE} the Heisenberg-Euler Lagrangian and its weak-field expansion are introduced.
+The weak-field expansion is then used in section \ref{Sec:Maxwell} to derive a modified set of Maxwell equations, that account for light by light scattering.
+In section \ref{Sec:Numerical} the derivation of the numerical algorithm based on the Heisenberg-Euler (HE) equations in weak-field expansion is derived.
+In section \ref{Sec:Properties} the properties of the numerical algorithm are discussed.
+In section \ref{Sec:Analytical} the most prominent nonlinear QED vacuum effects are reviewed \cite{Boehl1,Gies1,Greger1} and in section \ref{Sec:Results} they are benchmarked with simulations based on the numerical algorithm derived in the present paper.
+Section \ref{Sec:Discussion} contains a summary of results and their significance.
+Finally in section \ref{Sec:Outlook} an outlook into possible future applications of the numerical algorithm is given.